 Ocotillo (Fouquieria splendens) is a flowering desert shrub that almost looks like a flowering cactus.
 It can sometimes look a bit like a bunch of interesting dead sticks when the weather is dry, but the flowers are worth the wait!
 Native to the southwestern US and northern Mexico, the ocotillo is a stunning specimen plant for the most drought-prone of gardens.

 21. Pink (Dianthus)

 Pink (Dianthus) is a fragrant flower with several lovely perennial types.
-Pinks like cottage pink and grass pink return year after year for a lovely pop of colour in well-drained areas.
-Here’s a lovely, sweetly-scented mix of heirloom Dianthus plumarius (cottage pink) seeds:
+Pinks like cottage pink and grass pink return year after year for a lovely pop of color in well-drained areas.

 22. Pink Jasmine (Jasminum polyanthum)

 Pink Jasmine (Jasminum polyanthum) is a quick-growing flowering vine that’s perennial in warmer areas (zones 8-11).
 Delicate pink flower buds open to fragrant rose-white flowers.
 The glossy green leaves provide a pretty background for this heat-loving vine.

 Rose Campion (Silene coronaria) is an old-fashioned cottage perennial flower with dusty green-white foliage.
 Rose campion flowers are best when grown in full sun as are particularly drought-resistant once established.
 Use this perennial for a low-growing pop of bright pink color in a rock garden.